rhema254/rhema254/README.md

 - 🌱 I’m currently learning **Java SpringBoot for Backend and API Development.**

-- 👯 I’m looking to collaborate on **any interesting Cloud-based Software Development projects.**
+- 👯 I’m looking to collaborate on **any interesting cloud-native Software Development projects.**

 - 📫 How to reach me **rhemamutethia@gmail.com**